About the RAF Recovery Boost

 Immediate, medium, and long-term funding for individuals and organisations.

-The Recovery Boost is a one-off targeted investment provided by the Australian Government.
-The funding recognises that the creative industries are central to thriving and healthy communities across regional, rural and remote Australia and that arts and culture activities are vital in the recovery and renewal process.
+The Recovery Boost was a one-off targeted investment provided by the Australian Government.
+The funding recognised that the creative industries are central to thriving and healthy communities across regional, rural and remote Australia and that arts and culture activities are vital in the recovery and renewal process.

 The Recovery Boost grant program has been implemented in three stages moving from Relief to Recovery and Renewal.

 Relief grants were designed to assist regional artists, arts organisations and communities to meet their immediate needs.
 This could include asset replacement or purchase, support for arts practice (including self-directed residency/research and development), small projects and professional development opportunities.